ywoak/Boot2Root/README.md

 We're given a vulnerable iso, and the end goal is to root it The mandatory part of the project specify we need 2 methods to do it, if we find more method they're considered bonuses

-We download the vulnerable iso, mout it on a fresh linux vm, launch the vm There is no ip displayed in the vm attached to it
+We download the vulnerable iso, mount it on a fresh linux vm, launch the vm There is no ip displayed in the vm attached to it
 Lets first retrive the machine ip